Coastal Mapping link

-The portal will allow users to view, query and download data and metadata from public and private sources – from throughout Europe - via a single entry portal.
-It will also provide indications of most appropriate technique for future mapping and digital data from other organisations (EEA, other EMODnet projects).
+The portal allows users to view, query and download data and metadata from public and private sources – from throughout Europe - via a single entry portal.
+It also provides indications of most appropriate technique for future mapping and digital data from other organisations (EEA, other EMODnet projects).

 Key services provided by Coastal Mapping

 - Best estimate coastline

 - Legal baseline

 - Data from other organisations (EEA, EMODnet portals)

 The technical solution is based on two components: